 Proto int grspw_dma_rx_wait(void c, int recv_cnt, int op, int ready_cnt, int timeout)

 About Block until recv_cnt or more packets are queued in RX RECV queue, op (AND or OR), ready_cnt or fewer packet buffers are available in the RX "READY and Scheduled" queues, condition is met.

-If a link error occurs and the "Disable on Link error" is defined, this function will also re however with an error.
-The timeout argument is used to return after timeout number gardless of the other conditions.
-If timeout is zero, the function will wait forever until the satisfied.
+howeve error occurs and the "Disable on Link error" is defined, this function will also return to caller, r with an error.
+The timeout argument is used to return after timeout number of ticks, reof the other conditions.
+If timeout is zero, the function will wait forever until the condition is l.

-If IRQ of RX descriptors are not enabled conditions are never checked, this may hang infinitely unless a timeout has been specified.
+If IRQ of RX descriptors are not enabled conditions are never checked, this may hang in- unless a timeout has been specified.

 Param d [IN] pointer

-Device identifier.
+Device dentifier.
 Returned from grspw_open.

 Param recv_cnt [IN] int

 Sets the condition's number of packets in RX RECV queue.

 Param op [IN] boolean

-Condition operation.
+Condition on operation.
 Set to zero for AND or one for OR.

-Param ready_cnt [IN] int
+Param aram ready_cnt [IN] int

 Sets the condition's number of packets in RX READY queue.

 Param timeout [IN] int

 Sets the timeout in number of system clock ticks.
 The operating system's semaphore service is used to implement the timeout functionality.
 Set to zero to disable timeout, negative value is invalid.

 Return Int.
 See return code below.

 Value Description

 -1 Error.

 0 Returning to caller because specified conditions are now fullfilled.

-1 1 DMA stopped.
+1 DMA stopped.

 2 Timeout, conditions are not met.

 3 Another task is already waiting.
 Service is Busy.